Botanical Name: Rhamnus Frangula

 - Avoid Alder Buckthorn in pregnancy and breastfeeding.

 - Do not administer to children under 15 years of age.

 - Consult a specialist before eating Alder Buckthorn.

 - Overdose can cause seizures.

-- Preparations from Alder Buckthorn bark do not take more than 7 days a month.
+- Preparations from Alder Buckthorn bark can't be taken more than 7 days in a month.